 Women’s Health Virginia’s education programs bring Virginians together to focus on medical and non-medical issues relating to women and girls’ wellness, the development of their health behaviors, and their use of health care.
 The programs also provide an opportunity for health professionals and non-professionals to share ideas about how to address the needs of Virginia’s women and girls and improve health and well being.

-The changing picture of women’s addiction to food, tobacco, drugs, other substances
+- The changing picture of women’s addiction to food, tobacco, alcohol, drugs, and other substances

 LOCATION & ACCOMMODATIONS

 1901 Emmet Street, Charlottesville

 We have reserved a block of rooms for Thursday, June 8 and Friday, June 9,

 at a NEW REDUCED CONFERENCE RATE of $109.00 (plus tax) for reservations made by May 25.